econ122-f25/ps1-new-leofurr/ps1.md

 regarding average `mpg` and median `hp` across different combinations of `cylinders` and `transmission` types?
 How do these summaries help differentiate car characteristics?

+Response: The general trends I notice are that mpg tends to be higher for cars with less cylinders and for manual cars, and that horsepower tends to be higher for cars with more cylinders.
+A trend between horsepower and transmission types is hard to be certain about, though, because the data seems to indicate that automatic cars have more horsepower except for cars with eight cylinders.
+However, there are only two cars that are manual and have eight cylinders, so more data may be required for this data set.
+My intuition tells me that the cars in this subset may be supercars, which explains why their horsepower is so high.
+These summaries help differentiate car characteristics by controlling for certain variables that would make broader differentiation unhelpful.

 ------------------------------------------------------------------------